Jennifer Atkinson (she/her)

 Area of focus: Environmental Humanities

-My classes emphasize integrative learning.
-Studies in literary analysis and environmental ethics are enhanced by service learning with community organizations and other field experiences throughout the Puget Sound region.
-When they’re not analyzing cultural texts in the classroom, students spend time outdoors and reflect on experiential/embodied relations to our more-than-human world.
+I believe that creating a more sustainable world is both a science and an art.
+My teaching brings together environmental studies and the humanities (literature and ethics, history, art, philosophy and film).
+In addition to this interdisciplinary approach, my classes also emphasize integrative learning: studies in humanities are enhanced by service learning and other field experiences throughout the Puget Sound region.
+When they’re not analyzing literary and cultural texts in the classroom, students spend time outdoors and reflect on experiential/embodied relations to our more-than-human world.

 Recent Courses Taught

 BIS 490 Eco-Anxiety and Climate Grief: Building Hope in the Age of Consequences

 BIS 356 Ethics and the Environment

 BCORE 104/110 Our Home in the Forest: Ecology, Literature and Culture

 BIS 345 American Environmental Thought